celery/ceps/draft/celery-5-high-level-architecture.rst

 -------------

-In relation to Celery :term:`Command messages <Command Message>` are the messages we publish whenever we delay a task.
+In relation to Celery :term:`Command messages <Command Message>` are the messages we publish to the :term:`Message Broker` whenever we want to execute a task.

 :term:`Document messages <Document Message>` are the messages we get as a result.

+:term:`Document messages <Document Message>` may also be produced whenever we publish a representation of a domain model.

 .. code-block:: pycon